-Social distancing is vital since the corona virus is highly contagious.
-However, infected individuals need prompt medical attention for a wide variety of reasons cannot be ignored.
+Social distancing is vital since the coronavirus is highly contagious.
+However, infected individuals need prompt medical attention for a wide variety of reasons that cannot be ignored.
 And in-person visits to health centers or clinic is no longer recommended.

 Steward is one of two pioneers based in Switzerland that is already making such digital consultations a possibility.
 Independent medical specialists utilize the services offered by the firm to connect with patients via online consultations.
 This is made possible through Stuward VU, the firm’s telemedicine app.

 Through the application, any person in need of medical attention can readily schedule and attend online consultations with a selected healthcare professional right from within the comfort of their residence.

 Another Switzerland-based firm that has adopted Telehealth technology is doctors.
 This is the world’s first virtual doctor’s office that anyone can access from a smartphone.
 It is about bringing a physician’s office to you.

 Through the application which enables virtual consultations, any person challenged with health issues can get a formal diagnosis.
 This has led to a breakthrough in Telemedicine which is continually explored in order to take it to the next level.